Introduction

 In South Korea, as the public responses to contemporary racial issues are becoming more vocal with the increase in migration beginning in the mid-1990s, the body of literature on racial politics is also growing.
 In addition to the complex history of how the idea of race has been brought about, one of the reasons for this slow development is the preconceived notion that issues that merit scholarly attention have little to do with race.
 For instance, discriminations against ethnic Korean migrant workers from China are understood and theorized as an outcome of neoliberal devastation of the economy and anti-Chinese sentiment rather than a racial matter.
 Thus, anthropologist Kim Hyunmee rightly points out that there is neither a singular theory nor method to understand racial issues in South Korea.19 Part of the conundrum for scholars is to both be critical of the Euro-American importation of critical race theories that may be Euro-American-specific, yet still recognize the long-term impact of Euro-American hegemony on the local constructions of race and racism in Korea.

 So far, much of the local scholarship on race and racism has dealt with how European modernity and nineteenth-century pseudoscientific race research have shaped Euro-American colonial expansion.
-For instance, historian Yeom Woonok has published widely on the constructions of race and racism, but specifically from how they were shaped in the British Empire.20 At the other end of the spectrum of research is Korean American scholars including Shin Gi-wook, Nadia Y. Kim, John Lie, Nancy Abelmann, and Ji-Yeon Yuh writing about the racialized experiences of Koreans immigrating to the US, where their ideas about Koreanness are deconstructed redeveloped as racial minorities in white hegemonic places.21
+For instance, historian Yeom Woonok has published widely on the constructions of race and racism, but specifically from how they were shaped in the British Empire.20 At the other end of the spectrum of research is Korean and American scholars including Shin Gi-wook, Nadia Y. Kim, John Lie, Nancy Abelmann, and Ji-Yeon Yuh writing about the racialized experiences of Koreans immigrating to the US, where their ideas about Koreanness are deconstructed redeveloped as racial minorities in white hegemonic places.21

 Given this, there is a curious lack of theorization of the local and culturally specific racial politics and how they manifest in literature, performance, social activism, and everyday life.
 One exception is a recently widening research area in the Korean social sciences fields including anthropology and sociology, where racial issues are theorized in the context of the South Korean political structure, the impact of multicultural and neoliberal economic policies, and social actors responding to racial issues as part of the everyday social fabric.
 For instance, feminist anthropologist Kim Hyunmee has extensively written about neo-racism against Southeast Asian marriage migrant women and Muslim refugees in South Korea across different political climates between the conservative and the progressive.
 Kim conceptualizes, borrowing from Zygmunt Bauman’s theory, that South Korea’s liquid state has rendered itself a “patriarchal authoritarian state” where the racial, gendered, and ethnic hierarchy is assembled according to the heteropatriarchal order.22